 How to Apply?

-Print out the Toilet Rebate Program Form (420KB PDF) or Urinal Rebate Program Form (497KB PDF), complete it and mail it.
-The Toilet Rebate Form is also available in Spanish (338KB PDF).
+Print out the Toilet Rebate Program Form (1.4MB PDF), Urinal Rebate Program Form (1MB PDF), or Showerhead Rebate Program Form (1.3MB PDF) complete it and mail it.
 A licensed plumber must certify the application, even if you have installed the toilet yourself.

 Participants must meet two requirements:

 - The installation address must have an active retail water system account in good standing with the Water Authority.